-Watching the fish in the pond this morning, I noticed that although they all swim, as you would expect from fish, they all swim differently.
+Watching the fish in the pond the other day, I noticed that although they all swim, as you would expect from fish, they all swim differently.
 The huge sturgeon glide through the water with no appearance of effort at all.
 The one poorly fish with suspected dropsy expends huge amounts of effort to get around…yet the fat fish, who is the same size and shape, but just greedy rather than ill, swims as well as the rest of them.
 The ghost koi use their tails visibly to propel them at a sedate pace through the water…except Happy Fish, who zips around at top speed, jumping and playing for a few minutes then has to rest on a planting shelf for a while.
 The orfe, however, use their whole bodies to slice through the water… or power through it when they want to clear the area.
 They all take a different approach to doing essentially the same thing.

 Seals swim too, so do penguins and whales…and frogs and turtles.
 Their manner of swimming depends upon how they are made.
 They all propel themselves perfectly through the water, with regard to and within the limitations of their own form and their own needs.